Top

 Latest Tax Rules For Debt Mutual Funds

-Let us understand the latest 2025 debt mutual funds taxation rules in detail:
+Let us understand the latest 2025 debt mutual fund taxation rules in detail:

 1. Taxation For Investments Made (BEFORE) April 2023

-Tax on Debt mutual fund investments made before 1st April 2023 is as follows1
+Tax on Debt mutual fund investments made before 1st April 2023 is as follows -

-2. LTCG on debt mutual funds will be taxed at 12.5% on gains above INR 1,25,000 without indexation benefit.
+2. LTCG on debt mutual funds will be taxed at 12.5% without indexation benefit.
 The benefit of indexation has been completely removed.

 2. Taxation For Investments Made (AFTER) April 2023

-The debt fund capital gains tax on investments made after 1st April 2023 will be added to an individual taxable income and taxed at their respective slab rates2
+The debt fund capital gains tax on investments made after 1st April 2023 will be added to an individual's taxable income and taxed at their respective slab rates.

 Irrespective of the holding period, there will be no classification as long-term or short-term capital gains.
 There will be no debt mutual fund indexation benefit either.